Customize

 Reference Notes

-Each item is a card with squircle shape and subtle shadow.
+Each item is a pill-shaped card with subtle shadow.

 Use Cases